TechGoku/beldex-python/docs/source/daemon.rst

 ------------------

 Any RPC commands not available in the Daemon class, are likely available in the JSONRPCDaemon class.
-The official Monero Daemon RPC Documentation can be found `here <https://www.getmonero.org/resources/developer-guides/daemon-rpc.html>`.
+The official Beldex Daemon RPC Documentation can be found `here <https://www.getmonero.org/resources/developer-guides/daemon-rpc.html>`.
 At the time of writing, all the RPC commands from the documentation have been implemented in JSONRPCDaemon, with the exception of any .bin commands, `/get_txpool_backlog`, and `/get_output_distribution`.
 These